briandrum/codes.forchagrin.com/_chapters/chapter-517-gambling.md

-    2. _(2)_ Less than fifty per cent of participants who purchase goods or services at any one location do not accept, use or redeem the goods or services sold or purportely sold;
+    2. _(2)_ Less than fifty per cent of participants who purchase goods or services at any one location do not accept, use or redeem the goods or services sold or purportedly sold;

     3. _(3)_ More than fifty per cent of prizes at any one location are revealed to participants through an electronic device simulating a game of chance or